 In school year (SY) 2020-21, Two Rivers identified students as being consistently less engaged with distance learning based on the following behaviors: attendance, work completion, responsiveness to outreach, and grades.
-Two Rivers has hired additional counselors and assistant principals of culture at each campus in the last year, who will work with these students and their families to identify barriers to engagement and work to address them as we return to in-person learning.
+Two Rivers has hired additional counselors at each campus since the pandemic, who will work with these students and their families to identify barriers to engagement and work to address them as we return to in-person learning.
 Two Rivers will review data on student engagement, including data for students "consistently less engaged," on a monthly basis.
-Parents will be made a part of this problem-solving process through our family conferences at the beginning of the year as well as through ongoing communication at quarterly conferences.
+Families will be made a part of this problem-solving process through our family conferences at the beginning of the year as well as through ongoing communication at quarterly conferences.
 Communication will be more frequent depending on the nature of each situation and the supports put in place.